Standard C++ Modules

 #endif

-In that case, you need to convert your source files (.cpp files) to module implementation units:
+In this case, source files (.cpp files) must be converted to module implementation units:

 #ifndef IN_MODULE_INTERFACE